w1df33r/sunmi-esc-pos-printer-lan/README.md

-# Sunmi ESC/POS Printer Utility Library
+# Sunmi ESC/POS Printer Utility Library for cloud printer (LAN/Front-end version)

 This repository contains a utility library for Sunmi cloud printers.
 It allows you to invoke printer functions over a local network using the available LAN API from Sunmi.
 This library was created to address specific requirements for a project I worked on involving Sunmi ESC/POS printers.
 It may not be universally applicable to all projects.